Allebale/Gamepass-Shortcuts/README.md

 There are currently 374 PC games (with some being collections) & 51 cloud "exclusives".

-If i have missed any please let me know.
+If i have missed any, please let me know.

 If you use Kodi you will need this addon: https://forum.kodi.tv/showthread.php?tid=287826